-I put the remaining peppers in a clean jar, pour over the remaining marinade to cover the peppers and keep it in the fridge where you can keep it up to a month.
+I put the remaining peppers in a clean jar, pour over the remaining marinade to cover them, and keep them in the fridge, where you can keep them for up to a month.
 A little clarification, not to be confused with pickled roasted peppers, which have a different type of marinade and another preservation method.

 Serving Like a Side Dish